Tulpar-Yazilim/tp-react-native-bluetooth-printer/README.md

 ##### tear

-    switch of the paper cut, constants of BluetoothTscPrinter.TEAR, values ON/OFF (string 'ON','OFF')
+    switch of the paper cut, constants of TEAR, values ON/OFF (string 'ON','OFF')

 ##### sound